 There’s were some very clever librarians who have managed to make the most of it and some could be tied in to your school’s literacy and digital literacy promotion.

 A public library in Ontario devised an offline Pokemon Go scavenger hunt in the library that eliminated the need for kids to use the app.
 It’s an easy way to get students wandering around the library discovering books they might never have thought to read.

 Blogger Mrs. Karpiuk has also designed some clever free Pokemon inspired Digital Citizenship posters which she has made available for download that you could use to decorate the library as part of your digital literacy lessons.

-Softlink recently hosted a webinar with Ian Wedlock from Code Club Australia who spoke about how maths, science and technology skills are improved by coding lessons.
+In 2016, Softlink hosted a webinar with Ian Wedlock from Code Club Australia who spoke about how maths, science and technology skills are improved by coding lessons.
 Have a listen to our webinar and visit Code Club Australia’s website to find out more.

 The process of writing poetry can be very daunting to students, but have you heard about Newspaper Blackout Poetry?
 The trend is based on the book “Newspaper Blackout” by Austin Kleon and although the end result might look like something from a heavily censored CIA file, it can lead to some creative outcomes.

 All you will need are some newspapers and a black Sharpie.

 Have a watch of this quick tutorial on how to make a newspaper blackout poem